Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-else: # competitive focus
+else: # real-time processing

 coordination_commands.append(

-Send("research_branch_gamma", {
+Send("data_transformation_branch_gamma", {

 "branch_id": branch_id,